 The fact that you’re doing anything at all, no matter how big or small, shows that you recognize their grief as valid they aren’t alone.

 Whether you print out some beautiful miscarriage quotes to put inside a card or purchase a gift, your actions will be worth so much to the grieving mama you love.
 What helps people heal most is the ability to work through their grief and a sense of community.

-This journal is by a miscarriage mama (me), for miscarriage mamas.
-It provides 100 pages of healing that help women experiencing pregnancy loss feel their emotions and move forward in their grief.
+This healing miscarriage gift provides 100 pages of healing that help women experiencing pregnancy loss feel their emotions and move forward in their grief.

 Not a typical journal, Mourning Retreat: A Journal for the Sisterhood of Pregnancy Loss goes well beyond typical journal prompts.
 It includes those pages, but also includes actionable exercises to help a new mom move forward–when, and only when, she personally feels ready.